 The faculty and the culture make Brown University an exceptional place to explore the frontiers of physics.
 Our teachers and researchers are accomplished, accessible, and collaborative.
 Brown’s doctoral and master’s training prepares students for multiple career paths.

 The opportunities to be found here at this smaller Ivy League university are vast.
-Our department faculty members include: a Nobel Prize winner, two AAAS Fellows, six Sloan Research Fellows, six American Physical Society Fellows, a Guggenheim Fellow, and a recipient of the Presidential Early Career Award for Scientists and Engineers, among other honors.
+Our department faculty members include: two Nobel Prize winners, two AAAS Fellows, six Sloan Research Fellows, six American Physical Society Fellows, a Guggenheim Fellow, and a recipient of the Presidential Early Career Award for Scientists and Engineers, among other honors.
 They conduct research in astrophysics and cosmology and in high energy, condensed matter and biological physics that is interdisciplinary and international in scope.
 Our graduate students train with 27 physics professors and 8 affiliated faculty, primarily in engineering, applied mathematics, biology, and chemistry.
 Multidisciplinary inquiry is encouraged.
 The academic program is rigorous yet flexible, combining strong core training with multiple options for more specialized studies.
 We foster a strong sense of community not always found in larger departments.

 Brown’s affiliations provide national and international research opportunities.
 Easy access to seminars and courses of the greater Boston area universities enriches our intellectual life.